 We evaluate our success in meeting the public service equality duties by the extent to which we achieve improved outcomes for the different groups.
 We produce equality data analysis which informs our discussions about the equality objectives.

-Our development priorities (including equality objectives) for 2024-2026 are
+Our equality objectives for 2024-2026 are